 Prospective students with or without professional health backgrounds may apply.
 Applications must include a resume, a personal statement, three letters of recommendation, an official transcript, and an application fee.
 UVM alumni move on to careers as medical and public health professionals, physicians, clinicians, and nurses.
 Alternatively, some pursue doctoral studies.

-The University of Vermont is regionally accredited by the New England Commission on Higher Education.
+University of Vermont is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 38. Concordia University - Nebraska

 Concordia offers an online MPH health policy and administration program.
 Established in 1894, Concordia is a private, co-educational institution in Seward, Nebraska.
 The school holds an affiliation with the Lutheran Church, and is one of nine schools in the Concord University System.

 Learners in this program develop the skills necessary to address public health issues at an administrative level.
 The curriculum focuses on a macro perspective of the health industry, preparing students to foster positive changes and generate new benefits for vulnerable populations through legislative efforts.
 Concordia alumni in health policy and administration pursue careers as medical officers, directors of public health, health systems analysts, and more.

 Graduate students complete the degree entirely online.
 In most cases, full–time learners complete the program in as little as two years and eight weeks.
 The program best serves entering students with bachelor’s degrees in biology, exercise science, human services, and community health.